andresbrocco/andresbrocco.github.io-source/content/project/Medooze/index.md

 date : 2019-02-27T00:00:00

 # Project summary to display on homepage.
-summary : "Responsibilities and achievements of the project?"
+summary : "Led Installation using a music reactive algorithm"

 # Tags: can be used for filtering projects.
-tags : ["trainee", "freshman", "suspension"]
+tags : ["Audio Analysis", "Art Installation", "Pure Data", "Raspberry Pi", "Led Strip"]

 # Optional external URL for project (replaces project detail page).
 external_link : ""